Extract Scanned PDF Text in Java Using GroupDocs.Parser OCR

 License Acquisition

-You can start with a free trial or apply for a temporary license to explore full capabilities.
-For production use, consider purchasing a license.
+Start with a free trial or request a temporary license for full feature access.
+For production, purchase a permanent license.

 Basic Initialization and Setup